tyson-hu/Food-Scanner-App/docs/ci-cd/test-strategy.md

 ## 🧪 Testing Strategy

-This document outlines the comprehensive testing strategy for the Food Scanner iOS app.
+This document outlines the comprehensive testing strategy for the Calry iOS app.

 ## 🎯 Testing Philosophy